-Merriam Webster Dictionary defines cyberstalking as the use of electronic communication to harass or threaten someone with physical harm.
+Also known as cyberbullying, Merriam Webster Dictionary defines it as the use of electronic communication to harass or threaten someone with physical harm.
 Cyberstalking is very similar to traditional stalking except that it’s done explicitly online.
-However, both forms of stalking involve harassment and one party invading another person’s boundaries.
+However, both forms involve harassment and one party invading another person’s boundaries.

 Examples of Cyberstalking